SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 By using Excel Services, you can view live, interactive workbooks by using only a browser.
 This means that you can save Excel workbooks and interact with them from within portal sites.You can also interact with Excel-based data by sorting, filtering, expanding, or collapsing PivotTables, and by passing in parameters; this provides the ability to perform analysis on published workbooks.
 You can interact with a workbook without changing the published workbook—which is valuable for report authors and report consumers.Excel Services supports workbooks that are connected to external data sources.
 You can embed connection strings to external data sources in the workbook or save them centrally in a data connection library file.You can also make selected cells in worksheets editable by making them named ranges (parameters).
 Items that you choose to make viewable, when you save to Excel Services, appear in the **Parameters** pane in Excel Web Access.
 You can change the values of these named ranges in the **Parameters** pane and refresh the workbook.
-You can also use the portal's filter web part to filter several Web Parts (Excel Web Access and other types of Web Parts) together.However, you cannot use Excel Services to create new workbooks or to edit existing workbooks.
+You can also use the portal's filter web part to filter several web parts (Excel Web Access and other types of web parts) together.However, you cannot use Excel Services to create new workbooks or to edit existing workbooks.
 To author a workbook for use with Excel Services, you can use Microsoft Excel 2013.

 > [!NOTE]
 > Microsoft Excel Online, part of Office Online, also supports Excel workbooks in the browser.
 For more information about Excel Online, see  [Get started with the new Office](http://office.microsoft.com/en-us/support/getting-started-with-office-FX102809998.aspx).